 July 30: Barcelona vs. New York Red Bulls (Red Bull Arena, New Jersey)

-CANCELLED: Aug.
-6: Barcelona vs. AS Roma (Camp Nou, Barcelona)
+Aug.
+6: Barcelona vs. Pumas (Camp Nou, Barcelona)

 Camp Nou to Estadi Municipal d'Olot: 71 miles